carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 >
 > When working with `environment.yml` files it is often just as easy to rebuild the Conda
 > environment from scratch whenever you need to add or remove dependencies.
 To rebuild a Conda
-> environment from scatch you simply pass the `--force` option to the `conda env create` command
+> environment from scratch you simply pass the `--force` option to the `conda env create` command
 > which will remove any existing environment directory before rebuilding it using the provided
 > environment file.
 > ~~~